htcondor/htcondor/docs/getting-htcondor/install-linux-as-root.rst

 are making a pool should add a flag to select the desired role; see the :doc:`admin-quick-start`.

+(RedHat systems must be attached to a subscription for this to work.)

 .. code-block:: shell

     sudo curl -fsSL https://get.htcondor.com | /bin/bash -s -- --no-dry-run